samuelpio01/Gesture-Controlled-Robot-IoT/README.md

  The Server was created using NodeJS and the Express Framework.
 Whenever any client (Accelerometer via ATmega32A and ESP8266  or Android Application or Browser) requests the Server by calling a URL the server will respond with a payload, and this is how we have used it to Update the direction value in the database.

  The Android Application consists of 2 activities.
 The first is just a welcome page and the second has the buttons for moving the cart by sending a request to the server.
 These are image buttons.
 There are 5 buttons as mentioned before for 5 diffferent functions (STOP, FORWARD, REVERSE, LEFT, RIGHT).
-There is also an area which shows the last actioned performed by the cart which gets updated via Google Cloud Messaging(GCM).
-Whenever there is an update in value into the database by the Accelerometer or the App, it is reflected back on the App via GCM.
+There is also an area which shows the last actioned performed by the cart which gets updated via _Firebase Cloud Messaging(FCM)_ earlier known as Google Cloud Messaging (GCM).
+Whenever there is an update in value into the database by the Accelerometer or the App, it is reflected back on the App via FCM.

  __Receiving End__